AayushThakur1999/stopwatch/README.md

 # Stopwatch
 A stopwatch made using HTML, CSS and JavaScript.
+[Click Here](https://aayushthakur1999.github.io/stopwatch/) to view the project live.

 ## HTML
 Used simple div and button tags.
 Add unique ID's and classes to them.